drupalprojects/migrate/README.txt

 ----------------
 For now, all we offer is documentation by example.
 Enable the migrate_example module and browse to admin/migrate to see its dashboard.
 The data for this migration is in migrate_example/beer.inc.
 Mimic that file in order to specify your own migrations.
-All imports/rollbacks/etc. are intiated by drush commands.
+All imports/rollbacks/etc. are initiated by drush commands.

 Acknowledgements